mention-me/android-sdk/README.md

 * Uniquely captures word of mouth sharing
 * Best practice insight from our Client Success Team

-This is an SDK for clients of Mention Me to integrate referral into their iOS apps.
+This is an SDK for clients of Mention Me to integrate referral into their Android apps.

 If you're interested in becoming a client, [please contact us first](https://blog.mention-me.com/contact-us).

 ## Installation